To determine if the concentration of digoxin in your blood is at a therapeutic level or to detect toxic levels of the drug in your blood

 - Loss of appetite

 Changes in health status can affect levels of digoxin and its ability to control symptoms.
-Digoxin tests may be done, and the dose adjusted if necessary, when someone experiences a physiologic change that may affect blood levels and effectiveness of digoxin, for example, kidney or thyroid problems, cancer, or stomach or intestinal illness.
+Digoxin tests may be done, and the dose adjusted if necessary, when you have conditions that may affect blood levels and effectiveness of digoxin, such as kidney or thyroid problems, cancer, or stomach or intestinal illness.

 What does the test result mean?

-For congestive heart failure, the ideal range of levels of digoxin in the blood, known as the therapeutic range, may be between 0.5 and 0.8 ng/mL.
+For congestive heart failure, the therapeutic range may be between 0.5 and 0.8 nanograms/milliliter (ng/mL).
 Each person's response to medications is different.
-Many factors, including kidney function and concurrent medications, may be involved.
-If someone's symptoms do not improve or if the person is experiencing side effects, then the healthcare provider may need to adjust the digoxin dose up or down according to that person's needs.
+Many factors, including kidney function and use of other medications, may be involved.
+If your symptoms do not improve or if you experience side effects, then your healthcare provider may need to adjust the digoxin dose up or down according to your needs.

 Is there anything else I should know?